-Which actions on the Crypto.com DeFi Wallet can enable 2FA?
+Which actions on the Crypto.com Wallet can enable 2FA?

 How do I set up 2FA?

-2. Scan the code with an authenticator app, or copy the code to add it manually
+Scan code with an authenticator app, or copy code to add it manually

-3. Backup the authentication code (optional but it's needed to set-up your 2FA again on a new device)
+Backup authentication code (optional as you always need to set-up your 2FA again on a new device)

-Please note that the 2FA code set-up on Crypto.com DeFi Wallet is standalone and separate from the shared 2FA code used by the Crypto.com App and Exchange.
+Please note that the 2FA code set-up on Crypto.com Wallet is standalone and separate from the shared 2FA code used by Crypto.com App and Exchange

 Which authenticator app should I use?

-Providing strong security and a great user experience remain a top priority for Crypto.com.
+Providing strong security and a great user experience remains a top priority for Crypto.com.
 We recommend Authy.